 What Is the Difference Between Logistics and Supply Chain Management

 Logistics is moving goods from one place to another using different modes of transportation such as trucks, trains, planes, and ships.
 Supply Chain Management (SCM) is the process of planning, coordinating, controlling, and optimizing all activities related to the flow of materials.
 SCM includes procurement, manufacturing, distribution, sales, and customer service.

 Logistics companies include shippers, carriers, freight forwarders, warehouse operators, and truck drivers.
 In addition to the aforementioned factors, there are also such things as labeling, packing, inventory management, forecasting supply, transport, raw materials, the flow of goods, and their transport.

-Where Business Logistics Is Applied
+Where to Use Business Logistics Services

 You would know by now that logistics involve transportation, warehousing, inventory control, and customer service.
 For example, a food processing plant would have different logistical needs than a medical device manufacturer.
 Depending on the type of industry, different factors should be taken into consideration when determining how the logistics process should work.

 In a direct-to-consumer scenario, the supply chain coordinates the movement of goods from manufacturer to retailer and finally to the customer.
 This ensures that the customer receives their order promptly and that the retailer can keep up with demand for their products.
 The process includes arranging transportation, handling customs clearance, and tracking the shipment.

 Another case is where business logistics services can be involved in order fulfillment.
 This is the coordination between suppliers and retailers to ensure the timely delivery of products.
 It usually happens after the order has been placed but before the order has shipped.

 By 2021, the global e-fulfillments market had already reached about $53.2 billion.
 E-commerce has become one of the most popular ways for companies to ship their products.
 More companies have expanded their services to include more e-commerce integration.